Fighter141/dcp/README.md

 DCP is a context parallel training library designed for dynamic model input lengths and attention masks.
 It introduces fine-grained blockwise partitioning of both data and computation, enables flexible mapping of data and computation blocks to any device, and optimizes such mapping through a hypergraph partitioning framework.

+For more details on the design, please see our SOSP'25 paper: [DCP: Addressing Input Dynamism In Long-Context Training via Dynamic Context Parallelism](https://arxiv.org/abs/2510.10620).

 ## Installation

 ### Using Docker (Recommended)